Taoyuan - Things to Do in Taoyuan in July

 What to Pack

-SPF 50+ sunscreen and reapply every 90 minutes - UV index 8 means burns possible in 15 minutes, especially on morning temple walks
+SPF 50+ sunscreen and reapply every 2 hours - UV index of 8 means you'll burn in 15-20 minutes without protection, even on partly cloudy days

 Insider Knowledge